How to Get Swedish Weather Data via API

 // data.forecast = [{day, high, low, ...}]

-One line vs. twenty.
+One request instead of a parsing project.
 Apiverket handles geocoding, parameter mapping, and response formatting.
-You get city-name lookup, human-readable descriptions, and daily forecast summaries out of the box.
+You get city-name lookup, readable descriptions, and daily forecast summaries.

 What You Get